HackCommander/hackcommander.github.io/_posts/2024-03-31-vulnyx-hackingstation.md

 ```

 In this way, first is executed the command *searchsploit -wj Liferay* and then the command *whoami*.

+It is not recommended to use functions to execute system commands, and if there is no other option, it is mandatory to validate or sanitize the input before passing it to the function.

 <div id='section-id-3'/>
 ## 3. Privilege escalation